kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ###  Gateway Conditions

-`Gateway` currently supports the following top-level condition types: `Accepted` and `Programmed`

-For a `Gateway`, `Accepted` should be set based on the entire set of merged listeners.
-For instance, if a `ListenerSet` listener is invalid, `ListenersNotValid` would be reported.
-`Programmed` is not expected, generally, to depend on the children resources, but if an implementation does depend on these they should consider child resources when reporting this status.
+`Gateway`'s `Accepted` and `Programmed` top-level conditions remain unchanged and reflect the status of the local configuration.

+Implementations MUST support a new condition type `AttachedListeners`.

+The condition's `Status` has the following values:
+- `True` when `AllowedListeners` is set and at least one child Listener arrives from a `ListenerSet`
+- `False` when `AllowedListeners` is set but has no valid listeners are attached
+- `Unknown` when no `AllowedListeners` config is present

-Parent gateways MUST NOT have `ListenerSet` listeners in their `status.listeners` conditions list.
+Parent `Gateways` MUST NOT have `ListenerSet` listeners in their `status.listeners` conditions list.

 It is up to the implementation whether an invalid listener affects other listeners in the Gateway.